Family & Children Questions

 Do Irish citizens have an automatic right to family reunification?

-Applications for family reunification made by Irish citizens are subject to the criteria set out in the Government Policy on Non-EEA Family Reunification: Family Reunification Policy Document
+Applications for family reunification made by Irish citizens are subject to the criteria set out in the Government Policy on Non-EEA Family Reunification: New Family Reunification Document.

 Can I apply if my family member is already in Ireland?

-If your family member is already within the State, you can make an application to the Immigration Service depending on the nature of the family relationship, for example: spouse, child, sister, parents etc. For further detailed information, please contact our Drop-In Centre.
+If your family member is already within the State, you can make an application to the Immigration Service depending on the nature of the family relationship, for example: spouse, child, sister, parents etc. For further detailed information, please contact our Information and Support Centre.

 Family reunification occurs from outside the State by making a ‘D Visa’ application through the Irish Embassy in the country in which your family member currently lives.